nus-cs2113-AY2425S1/ip/docs/README.md

 Example: `delete 1`

 Formatting rules :
-1) "delete" is not Caps-Sensitive.
+1) "delete" is not Caps-Sensitive.<br>
-2) Deleting a task using a number greater than total of no. of task will not result in any change.
+2) Deleting a task using a number greater than total of no. of task will not result in any change.<br>

 General format : `delete [number]`